starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 ### Terminal: Navigate To DerivedData

 `/DerivedData` is where Xcode stores your project build data.
-The FileMaker iOS App SDK (currently 18.0.3) is still based on Objective-C. Boo.
-In order to get FIAS to 'see' our Swift AppDelegate, we'll need to use a command line tool called `objdump`.
+The FileMaker iOS App SDK (currently 18.0.3) is _still_ based on Objective-C. Boo.
+In order to get FIAS to 'see' our SwiftAppDelegate, we'll need to use a command line tool called `objdump`.
 First, cd to DerivedData/ all-the-way-to /MyProject.app (*MyProject.app is a directory*):
 <pre>> cd ~/Library/Developer/Xcode/DerivedData/MyProject-gznmjbw.../Build/Products/Release-iphoneos/MyProject.app/</pre>

 If you're familiar with Terminal, this can all be done rather quickly using [tab] auto-complete.